 Let each child choose their own ninja weapon, maybe let them decorate them with duct tape.
 You can have some hanging balloons that they can hit, maybe a wall made of shoe boxes they can knock down, etc.

-You will need to purchase some cheap foam swords or make them from 260q animal balloons.
-You will also need a small bag of latex balloons and inflate them with air.
-Each child will need a balloon and a sword.
-On go, the children are to put the balloon in the air and keep it off the floor using the ninja sword.
+Using their foam or inflatable weapons (boas or swords work best) give each a balloon.
+On go, the children are to put the balloon in the air and keep it off the floor using only their ninja weapon.
 The longest to keep the balloon up wins a prize.
 Each child can now receive the next belt.

 This can used as an activity and a ninja game.
 You can have the children make origami ninja stars or you can cut out paper ones.
 Have a bucket or large bowl available and a timer set for 1 minute.
 Each child will stand 3 to 5 feet from the bucket and attempt to toss as many ninja stars into the bucket in one minute.
 The ninja with the most in wins.
 If there is a tie, they will compete until there is a winner.
 Once, complete they receive their next belt.

 Check out the paper ninja star tutorial below if you don't already know how to make these fun ninja stars!